NiallOFGalway/pforcs-project/README.md

 - NOTE: The code used in this project will only resolve to an IPv4 Address.
 If IPv6 resolution is required, use the following code: gethostbyname()
 - Reference: https://pythontic.com/modules/socket/gethostbyname

+6) Define Start & End port for the scan

+7) Use RANGE function so that the program knows to scan the whole range of ports

+8) Create a Socket (NOTE: Socket Family AF_INET = IPv4, Socket Type SOCK_STREAM = TCP, Socket Type SOCK_DGRAM = UDP)

 ## REFERECES